16 Ways To Experience Christmas In Gatlinburg For The Holidays

 2. Outstanding Christmas Attractions in Gatlinburg

-Everyone knows that Gatlinburg is packed with exciting attractions and Margaritaville Gatlinburg Resort is within walking distance of all of the main attraction from Downtown Gatlinburg to the Ripley’s Aquarium of the Smokies
+Everyone knows that Gatlinburg is packed with exciting attractions, and Margaritaville Gatlinburg Resort is within walking distance of all of the main attractions from Downtown Gatlinburg to the Ripley’s Aquarium of the Smokies

 • Ripley’s Aquarium of the Smokies – Ripley’s Aquarium is located right next door to Margaritaville Gatlinburg Resort and is one of the most popular Gatlinburg attractions.